Healthy Recipes Blog

 Jump to Recipe Review Recipe

-This juicy and flavorful tri tip roast is coated in a mixture of spices and then cooked in the oven to a perfect medium rare.
-It's an inexpensive cut that produces impressive results.
-The leftovers keep well for several days and can be enjoyed cold or reheated.
+This flavorful tri-tip roast is coated in a delicious rub and roasted in the oven to a perfect medium rare.
+It's an inexpensive cut that produces impressive results!

 There's something about roasting a large piece of meat and carving it at the table.
 It makes for festive holiday dinners.
 Pork roast, ribeye roast, and tenderloin roast are big favorites.
-However, they are expensive, so for everyday meals, I opt for cheaper cuts such as London broil and tri tip roast.
-They're not as tender, but they have a great beefy taste.
-When properly sliced against the grain, they are wonderful!
+However, they are expensive, so for everyday meals, I opt for cheaper cuts like London broil and tri-tip roast.
+They're not as tender, but they have a bold, beefy taste.
+When properly sliced against the grain, they are delightful!

 Ingredients